Set yourself apart and get more from your Delta experience. Join the Honors program. It’s challenging. It’s rewarding. And, it’s free to apply.

 As an Honors student, you are actively involved in the learning process.
 You are part of a community of students who enjoy learning as much as you do.
 For many students, instructors become lifelong mentors.

 The program is flexible.
 You can take as many or as few honors classes as you like.
+The Honors Program provides community service and leadership opportunities that may interest you.

 BUILD A RECORD OF ACHIEVEMENT